Mintbase/mintbase-js/packages/sdk/README.md

 You are always free to use the core execute method without the API methods, which will allow you to specify all options of the contract call.

-The method will accept a single call, or an array of calls and figure out how to batch this depending on the `signingMethod`
+The method will accept a single `NearContractCall` object or an array of calls and determine how batch based on `NearCallSigningOptions` (browser wallet, or near-api-js Account).

 ```
+execute(
+  calls: NearContractCall | NearContractCall[],
+  signingOptions: NearCallSigningOptions
-execute(calls: NearContractCall | NearContractCall[], signingOptions): Promise<void | providers.FinalExecutionOutcome>
+): Promise<void | providers.FinalExecutionOutcome>
 ```

 Here is an example using the raw function call